TrivadisPF/platys-modern-data-platform/README.md

 ## What is `platys`?

-`platys` is a tool for generating and provisioning a Modern Data Platforms based on [Docker](https://www.docker.com/get-started) and [Docker Compose](https://docs.docker.com/compose/).
+`platys` is a tool for generating and provisioning Modern Data Platforms based on [Docker](https://www.docker.com/get-started) and [Docker Compose](https://docs.docker.com/compose/).

 Its main use is for small-scale Data Lab projects, Proof-of-Concepts (PoC) or Proof-of-value (PoV) projects as well as trainings.

 The user of `platys` can choose which services to use from a list of supported services and generate a fully working `docker-compose.yml` file including all necessary configuration files.
 This replaces the old approach, where we only had a static `docker-compose.yml` file with all services enabled by default.
 By generating the `docker-compose.yml`, the user has very fine-grained control on which services to include for a given platform.

-A _Platform_ is always generated based on a given _Platform Stack_.
+A concrete _Platform_ is always generated based on a given _Platform Stack_.
 A platform stack defines the set of available and usable services and has a name and a version.

 Currently only one Platform Stack is available: